 - Pupils are resilient and demonstrate pride and independence in their learning.
 Pupils work collaboratively and purposefully.
 The school actively promotes values of resilience and perseverance and pupils are able to articulate how this reflects on their learning. - Pupils are supportive of each other in lessons and the behaviour of all groups around the school is excellent.
 Pupils encourage others to conduct themselves with consideration. - Pupils have a range of opportunities to understand and celebrate key values such as democracy and co-operation and show a high level of respect for cultures other than their own including families, democracy and world culture celebrations.
 There are many embedded pupil voice role models such as peer mediators, peer mentors, language ambassadors, librarians and the green team who work alongside a proactive school council.
 Pupils meet regularly onsite and are engaged in cross site collaboration projects to review federation practices. - Incidents of disruptive behaviour are uncommon and pupils typically report that their learning is not disrupted by others.
 Where pupils present particular needs, the school works with a range of external agencies to enable full access to the curriculum.
-Our leaning mentor works with identified vulnerable groups alongside the on-site therapeutic support service provided by the UP organisation, to support the most at risk pupils.
-The school has a robust anti bullying and behaviour policy and pupils have a good - The school has a robust anti bullying and behaviour policy and pupils have a good understanding of what bullying is and how to deal with it as a result of high profile strategic delivery of content including assemblies, PSHE curriculum focus, SEAL and value awards.
+Keystaff work with identified vulnerable groups alongside the on-site therapeutic support service provided by the UP organisation, to support the most at risk pupils. - The school has a robust anti bullying and behaviour policy and pupils have a good understanding of what bullying is and how to deal with it as a result of high profile strategic delivery of content including assemblies, PSHE curriculum focus, SEAL and value awards.
 The teaching of the risks of cyber bullying and online safety is taught in a progressive way through the ICT and PSHE curriculum. - Pupils have a good understanding of how to keep safe and they report that they feel safe in our school.
-The school has successfully achieved the anti-bullying quality mark for its work to ensure that pupils understand what bullying is, and how to report it.
-Incidents of bullying are rare and dealt with robustly by school staff.
-Our revised PSHCE curriculum takes account of statutory RSE and Health guidance as well as including themes relevant to our context such as celebrations of diversity, educating against the risks of gang and knife crime, and preparing for secondary school transition.
+The school has successfully achieved the anti-bullying quality mark for its work